aubreybmina/mission-5/README.md

 ## Usage

-To run the project on your local desktop run the following script:
+To run the project on your local desktop run the following scripts:

 ### `yarn start`